mrtillman/avatarbox.sdk/Presentation/Clients/twitter-client.md

 |`reset(icon)`|resets the timestamp indicating when the Twitter icon was last updated |

 > a.
 The the *TwitterProfile* represents the [User object](https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/user) returned from the Twitter API during authentication.
 It is stored locally in DynamoDB and updated after each login.

+> b.
+Use the image url or the image array index for the `imageId` parameter.